 The silence should have tipped us off.

-It has been coming for a while.
-Look how differently Brexit has unfolded compared with the triumphant vision he painted in the days after the EU referendum.
-Mr Davis claimed that the Prime Minister could bypass Brussels entirely and strike a trade deal in Berlin - a worrying disconnect from the reality of how the EU works, for someone who was about to try negotiate with it.
+How differently things have unfolded compared with the triumphal vision Davis set out in the days after the EU referendum.
+He claimed that the Prime Minister could bypass Brussels entirely, fly to Berlin and strike a trade deal with Angela Merkel – a worrying lack of understanding of the EU from someone whose job it was to try and negotiate with it.

-In his interview on the Today programme, David Davis said Theresa May was a “good Prime Minister”, but she could be disposed of almost as easily as her Brexit strategy.
-Tory MPs have to submit 48 letters of no confidence to depose her.
-Brexiteers alone can’t do it - but if Remainers also decide that she can no longer deliver a smooth exit from the EU, and that the UK is facing a no-deal Brexit, will they stop propping her up?
+As for May herself, in an interview on the Today programme, Davis called her a “good Prime Minister” and encouraged colleagues not to depose her, but the reality is she could be gotten rid of almost as easily as her Brexit strategy.
+Tory MPs have to submit 48 letters of no confidence to trigger a leadership vote.
+Brexiteers alone might not be able to do it – but if Remainers also decide that she can no longer deliver a smooth exit from the EU, and that the UK is facing a no-deal Brexit, will they stop propping her up?

 In the brief window of optimism after Chequers, there were congratulations for the Prime Minister for her victory.
 But it was never hers – it was a product of pressure from Brussels and the clock.
 The reality that has dawned on Brexiteers in Cabinet is that leaving the EU is a process more than it is a negotiation.

 Even now, the remarkably durable European unity on Brexit empowers Brussels to continue pushing for the outcome it wants – either a Canada-style trade deal with new barriers and tariffs for British companies, or Norway-style membership of the EEA where the UK has little influence over EU rules.

 Meanwhile, May must cling on to her own plan because it’s the only one she has, while knowing that it might cost her power at the hands of a disloyal and divided Cabinet and party.

 Reality has caught up with Brexit this week, and it bites hard.